stateman24/stateman24/README.md

 <h1 align="center">Hi 👋, I'm Daniel Ajibewa</h1>
-<h3 align="left">I am a backend developer with Python, Django, and PostgreSQL expertise.
+<h3 align="left">I am a backend developer with Java, Rust, Typscript, Node.js, Python, Django, and PostgreSQL expertise.
 I specialize in building robust and scalable APIs, solving complex problems, and creating efficient solutions for web applications.
 With a strong passion for continuous learning, I am dedicated to delivering high-quality and reliable systems.</h3>

-- 🔭 I’m currently working on **Mindspark**
+- 🔭 I’m currently working on **HomeFinder**

 - 🌱 I’m currently learning **Java and Spring a Java web Framework**

 - 👨‍💻 All of my projects are available at [https://github.com/stateman24](https://github.com/stateman24)

-- 💬 Ask me about **Django, pygame**
+- 💬 Ask me about **Backend Development**

 - 📫 How to reach me **danielajibewa@gmail.com**